demisto/content/Packs/MicrosoftGraphListener/Integrations/MicrosoftGraphListener/README.md

 There is no context output for this command.
 ### msgraph-mail-list-emails
 ***
 Gets the properties of returned emails.
-Typically shows partial results, use the "page_size" and "pages_to_pull" arguments to get all results.
+Typically shows partial results.
+Use the "page_size" and "pages_to_pull" arguments to get all results.

 #### Base Command